PACKAGE LEAFLET: INFORMATION FOR THE USER

 Signs of liver problems, such as yellowing of the skin and/or eyes (jaundice), associated or not with bleeding that appears under the skin as red spots and/or confusion (see section 2 "Warnings and precautions").

-Swelling of the mouth or skin disorders such as hives and itching, blisters on the skin.
-These may be signs of an allergic reaction.
+Swelling of the mouth or skin disorders such as rashes and itching, blisters on the skin.
+These can be signs of an allergic reaction.

 If you experience prolonged bleeding while taking Clopidogrel Almus 75 mg

-If you cut or get a wound, it is possible that bleeding will take a little longer than normal to stop.
+If you cut or injure yourself, it is possible that bleeding may take a little longer than usual to stop.
 This is related to the mechanism of action of the medication, as it prevents the blood's ability to form clots.
-For minor cuts or wounds, such as cutting during shaving, this is usually not a problem.
-However, if you are concerned about your bleeding, consult your doctor immediately (see section 2 “Warnings and precautions”)
+For minor cuts or injuries, such as cutting yourself while shaving, this is usually not a problem.
+However, if you are concerned about your bleeding, consult your doctor immediately (see section 2 "Warnings and precautions").

 Other side effects reported with Clopidogrel Almus 75 mg are: